vitar/clrf/src/en/theory/90-practices-toolbox.md

 ## 9. Me Manual

-A Me Manual is an “instruction for me” written by each partner.
+A Me Manual is an “instruction about me” written by each partner.
 It helps better understand each other’s specifics and reduce misunderstandings.

 Example contents: